 The home appraisal is a good example.
 The appraisal fee is usually paid directly to the appraiser, not the lender.
 Therefore, home buyers who use FHA loans may encounter additional closing costs not covered in this article.

-Disclaimers: This article provides an overview of the rules and requirements for allowable FHA closing costs in 2015 and 2016.
+Disclaimers: This article provides an overview of the rules and requirements for allowable FHA closing costs in 2018.
 It is based on information provided in HUD Handbook 4000.1, the Single Family Housing Policy Handbook.
 This website is not an official source for FHA-related policies or guidelines.
 Additionally, there is a chance that this information may become outdated over time as HUD updates their guidelines.
 For the latest and most accurate information regarding FHA closing costs paid by the buyer, please refer to the aforementioned handbook (available on allregs.com) or visit HUD.gov.